marcosmrai/mraimundo/content/authors/kamila/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Institute of Campinas - University of Campinas
+  - name: Institute of Computing - University of Campinas
     url: https://ic.unicamp.br/

 # Short bio (displayed in user profile at end of posts)